Also known as a vestibular schwannoma, a benign tumour affecting balance and hearing.

 Depending on the size and growth rate of the acoustic neuroma, your treatment options may vary.
 Here are some of the most common treatment options:

-This article is intended to inform and give insight but not treat, diagnose or replace the advice of a doctor.
-Always seek medical advice with any questions regarding a medical condition.
+This article is intended to inform and give insight, but not treat, diagnose or replace the advice of a doctor.
+Always consult a doctor for any questions regarding a medical condition.